rouskinlab/seismic-rna/README.md

 ## Issues

-The [issue page](https://github.com/rouskinlab/seismic-rna/issues) of the GitHub repository should be used for reporting bugs and other issues.
-Before reporting an issue, please check if a similar issue has already been opened.
+The [issue page](https://github.com/rouskinlab/seismic-rna/issues) of the GitHub repository is the official location for reporting bugs and other issues.
+Before opening a new issue, please check if a similar issue already exists.